annievm3m4vup/Data-Bartik-Employment/README.md

   - Version 1: aggregate all industries;
   - Version 2: decompose industries into two categories;
   - Version 3: use each industry as a separate instrument

+- The data is constructed for Top 60 MSAs and I base on the delineation file which publlished in 1990.